-Dr. Rafal Soborski is an Associate Professor of International Politics at Richmond, The American International University in London.
-He has taught extensively in areas of global studies and ideology, and has published articles on globalization, ideology, and green political thought.
-His most recent book is Ideology in a Global Age: Continuity and Change (Palgrave Macmillan 2013) and Ideology and the Future of Progressive Social Movements (Rowman and Littlefield 2018).
+Dr. Rafal Soborski is professor of international politics at Richmond, the American International University in London.
+He has taught and published extensively on globalization, ideology, social movements, and green politics.
+He is the author of two books: Ideology in a Global Age: Continuity and Change (Palgrave Macmillan 2013) and Ideology and the Future of Progressive Social Movements (Rowman and Littlefield 2018).

-When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to The Global Studies Journal.
+When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to The International Journal of Interdisciplinary Global Studies.

-The guidance that reviewers supply is invaluable and helps to shape The Global Studies Journal.
+The guidance that reviewers supply is invaluable and helps to shape The International Journal of Interdisciplinary Global Studies.